we use ggplot2 for graphical representations

 models_hc <- hclust(models_dist, method = "ward.D2")

-For the studied example, the structure of the model set is very particular as a very large subset of them is the same model, with all the flow sent to the central location.
-Part of this is clearly visible on the dendrogram of the clustering, with the large cluster on the left.
+For the studied example, the structure of the model set is highly specific, as a very large subset of them is the same model, with all the flow sent to the central location.
+This is partly visible in the dendrogram of the clustering, with the large cluster on the left.

 plot(models_hc, hang = -1, labels = FALSE)

-As we use clustering only to explore the result set, we can set the number of clusters to an arbitrary value: we are not looking for a clustering structure but rather we want to summarise the model set.
-A small number of clusters will generally provide a too crude summary while a large number will be difficult to analyse.
-Here, we chose arbitrarily 16 clusters.
+Since we use clustering primarily to explore the result set, we can set the number of clusters to an arbitrary value: we are not looking for a clustering structure but rather we want to summarise the model set.
+A small number of clusters will generally provide a summary that is too crude, while a large number will be difficult to analyse.
+Here, we arbitrarily chose 16 clusters.

 The best way to integrate the clustering result for further analysis is to add a new column to the sim_df() giving the class membership, as follows for instance: